Cockayne syndrome type I

 - Cockayne syndrome classical

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-- Genetics Home Reference (GHR) contains information on Cockayne syndrome type I. Click on the link to go to GHR and review the information.
+- Genetics Home Reference (GHR) contains information on Cockayne syndrome type I. This website is maintained by the National Library of Medicine.